Income Based Repayment

 - One of the best (if not the best) option if going into public service

 - Partial Financial Hardship: To qualify for IBR, you must have a "partial financial hardship".
 If the monthly amount you would be required to pay under a Standard Repayment Plan (10 yrs) is higher than the monthly amount you would be required to repay under IBR you demonstrate partial financial hardship.
-You have a partial financial hardship if your monthly payment for the 10 year Standard Repayment Plan is more than 15% of your discretionary income.
+You have a partial financial hardship if your monthly payment for the 10 year Standard Repayment Plan is more than 15% or 10% of your discretionary income.
 When determining the monthly payment for the 10 year Standard Repayment they use the current balance of your IBR-eligible loans or the balance of these loans at the start of repayment—whichever is larger.
 If you earn below 150% of poverty line for your state and family size, the required payment is zero.

 - Eligibility is based on your Adjusted Gross Income (AGI) and family size, not the amount of loan debt that you have.